EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Introduction

-To overcome these challenges, we propose \algoname, a novel algorithm for a real-time, gait-based, intent-aware robot navigation algorithm in crowded scenes that takes into account the pedestrian emotional state. \algoname is designed to work with commercial off-the-shelf RGB-D cameras and depth sensors that can be retrofitted to moving platforms or robots for navigation.
-The \textbf{major contributions} of our work can be summarized as follows: \begin{itemize} \item We introduce a novel approach using \textit{transformers/recurrent networks} to predict the full-body human intent or behavior in the form of trajectory/gaits based on historical gait sequences, which drastically improves accuracy compared to the \sota. \item We also present a novel navigation planning algorithm based on deep reinforcement learning that takes into consideration the environment, human intent, and the robot's reactionary impact on human behavior. \item Our method explicitly considers pedestrian behavior in crowds and the robot's impact on the environment. \item Finally, we introduce an adaptive spatial density function to represent the proximal constraints for humans that captures humans' unique personal comfort space in terms of pose, intent, and emotion. \end{itemize}
+To overcome these challenges, we propose \algoname, a novel algorithm for a real-time, gait-based, intent-aware robot navigation algorithm in social scenes that takes into account the pedestrian's affect state, as depicted in figure \ref{fig:Emotion}. \algoname~is designed to work with commercial off-the-shelf RGB-D cameras and depth sensors that can be retrofitted to moving platforms or robots for navigation.
+The \textbf{major contributions} of our work can be summarized as follows: \begin{itemize} \item We introduce a novel approach using \textit{transformers} to predict the full-body pedestrian intent or behavior in the form of trajectory/gaits based on historical gait sequences. \item We also present a novel navigation planning algorithm based on deep reinforcement learning that takes into consideration the environment, pedestrian intent, and the robot's reactionary impact on pedestrian behavior. \item Our method explicitly considers pedestrian behavior in crowds and the robot's impact on the pedestrians and environment. \item Finally, we introduce an adaptive spatial density function to represent the proximal constraints for pedestrians that captures pedestrians' unique personal comfort space in terms of pose, intent, and emotion. \end{itemize}

-Human emotion and intent are very subjective and greatly influenced by many environmental and psychological factors.
-Therefore in this work, we focus only on the \emph{perceived} emotions from the point of an external observer as opposed to \emph{actual} internal emotion.
-We also predict human intent as a potential full-body future trajectory based upon historical trajectories/gait patterns for a more efficient navigation strategy and may not represent actual/hidden intent.
+Pedestrian intent and affect (the scientific term for emotions) are very subjective and greatly influenced by many environmental and psychological factors.
+Therefore in this work, we focus only on the \emph{perceived} emotions from the point of an external observer as opposed to \emph{true} internal emotion.
+We also predict pedestrian intent as a potential full-body future trajectory based upon historical trajectories/gait patterns for a more efficient navigation strategy and may not represent actual/hidden intent.
+Additionally, we are only computing ``walking emotion'' as opposed to other forms of emotion \cite{montepare1987identification}.

-The paper is organized as follows: Section \ref{Sec:Related_Work} presents related work, section \ref{sec:overview} gives an overview of of our pipeline and describes each stage of our pipeline in detail, and finally in \ref{sec:exp} we evaluate the results of our work.
+The paper is organized as follows: Section \ref{Sec:Related_Work} presents related work, section \ref{sec:overview} gives an overview of our pipeline and describes each stage of our pipeline in detail, and finally, in \ref{sec:exp} we evaluate the results of our work.